Estonian society has become more architecture-conscious in recent years and architecture is discussed increasingly in public.

-Planning of the built environment is regulated by five ministries:
+Developing of the built environment is regulated by four ministries:

-- Ministry of Culture – protection of architectural heritage, architecture as a field of art, supervision of the implementation of architectural policies;
+- Ministry of Culture – protection of architectural heritage, architecture as a field of art, supervision of the implementation of architectural policy;

 - Ministry of the Environment – environmental protection, landscape protection;